eagles-project/skywalker/docs/installation.md

 * `PREFIX/share/skywalker.cmake`, a CMake file that includes installation information for Skywalker, plus a function called `add_skywalker_driver` you can use to build your own driver programs.

+On Windows, the library files have a `.lib` suffix instead of `.a`.

 Here, `PREFIX` stands for the path you passed to `CMAKE_INSTALL_PREFIX`.
 These files are all you need to build Skywalker programs.